nixonn613/nixonn613.github.io/README.md

 ---
 # Games ✮⋆˙
 ## [EECS 494 P1 - The Legend of Zelda (Dungeon 1)](https://nixonn613.itch.io/the-legend-of-zelda-dungeon-1)
-- **My contributions:** I worked on the animations, half of the enemies, made the weapons, and built the UI/HUD
+- **My contributions:** I made the animations, a few of the enemies (Keese, Wallmaster, and Gel), made the weapons, and made the Health UI/HUD
 - **Technology used:** Unity, C#, and Gimp (for sprites)

 ---